Profile information Member settings

 When should a statutory will be made?

-If a person who lacks mental capacity requires a will but is unable to consult a professional or create a will themselves, then an application to the Court of Protection may be necessary.
-There may be several reasons why a statutory will may be necessary, such as:
+A statutory will should be made if a person who lacks mental capacity requires a new will or requires changes to be made to an existing will.
+There are several reasons why a statutory will may be necessary, such as:

-• the vulnerable person in question has never made a will before
+• the person in question has never made a will before

 • tax planning purposes

-• a property left in the previous will is no longer valid
+• a property or other gift left in a previous will is no longer valid

-• the beneficiaries in the previous will have died and there are no provisions for replacements
+• the beneficiaries under a previous will have died and there are no provisions for replacements

 • a current or previous will makes inadequate provisions for relatives who have been caring for the person